Peel watershed: Economy

 While mineral exploration was valued at about $6 million a year from 2006 to 2008, there is no mining at present and no oil and gas exploration is underway.
 There is, however, a thriving guide/outfitter industry.
 There are six big game outfitters that operate all or partly in the PWPR who hunt mostly for sheep, moose, caribou and bears.
 This industry generates $2–3 million a year and can continue indefinitely as long as there are large areas of wilderness to support wildlife.
-The world-class, challenging but navigable rivers of the Peel attract Canadian and international tourists and are supported by up to 20 wilderness guide/outfitters.
+The challenging but navigable rivers of the Peel attract Canadian and international tourists and are supported by up to 20 wilderness guide/outfitters.
 This industry generates about $500,000/year in direct income and is even more dependent on undisturbed wilderness than big game hunting.
 Wilderness tourism has the potential for significant sustainable growth if managed appropriately.

 The Dempster Highway is a significant source of visitors to the region and has the only road access and established campgrounds.